OpenID Connect Client and Token Propagation Quickstart

 and admin

-Now lets check FrontendResource
+Next, check the FrontendResource

-methods which do not propagate the existing tokens but use OidcClient
+methods, which do not propagate the existing tokens but use OidcClient

-to acquire and propagate the tokens.
-You have seen that OidcClient
+to get and propagate the tokens.

-curl -v -X GET \
+curl -i -X GET \

 status code and the name alice

-curl -v -X GET \
+curl -i -X GET \

 status code.